pbrudny/truffle-challanges/README.md

 * create function to convert string to bytes32
 * add Solidity test for that function

+### 013_route_manager.sol
+* contract must store a list of bus stops
+* each bus stop has id, name and coordinates (i.e czn1, PKS Cieszyn, 10.123222, 33.212345)
+* owner should be able to add new stops
+* contract must have test coverage

 ## Like it?
 If you like it please share it with others :)